Naruto Strait 鳴門海峡

 There are several ways to appreciate this incredible force of nature.
 One of the most popular is to board a sightseeing boat and set off to see the whirlpools from the deck, up close.
 Some boats even have glass panels in the hull below the water for a thrilling submariner's view of the whirlpools.
 The boats provide marvelous views of Naruto and the surrounding coastal scenery.

-After taking in the untamed natural wonder of the Naruto Strait, why not make the short trip over to the Otsuka Museum of Art to appreciate some culture?
+After taking in the untamed natural wonder of the Naruto Strait, make the short trip over to the Otsuka Museum of Art.
 With the largest exhibition space in Japan, the museum houses a vast and varied collection, including over 1,000 reproductions of historical masterpieces ranging from Michelangelo's sublime Sistine Chapel to Picasso's iconoclastic Guernica.
 Interestingly, these reproductions have been executed on ceramic board, so that they resist the wear and fade of time.